 National internet shutdowns

-The most drastic and effective way to restrict people’s access to certain content is by shutting down the internet altogether.
-India is responsible for the highest amount of national shutdowns in the world: in 2019, Indian authorities order 121 out of 213 internet shutdowns globally.
+The most drastic and effective way to block access to certain content is by shutting down the internet altogether.
+India is responsible for the highest amount of national internet shutdowns in the world: in 2019 alone, the Indian government ordered 121 out of 213 internet shutdowns globally.

 As stated before, the region of Jammu and Kashmir suffers disproportionately.
-They’ve experienced more internet shutdowns than any other area.
+They’ve experienced more internet shutdowns than any other area in the country.

 Internet service providers